MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/best-practices.md

     | summarize dcount(Resource2))
     ```

-*	If the filters are not identical like in this query:
+*	If the filters aren't identical like in this query:

     ```kusto
     let materializedData = materialize(Table